apache/flink/docs/dev/connectors/cassandra.md

 The following configuration methods can be used:

 1. _setQuery(String query)_
-    * sets the upsert query that is executed for every record the sink receives.
+    * Sets the upsert query that is executed for every record the sink receives.
-    * internally treated as CQL prepared statement, in which parameters could be shared or anonymous.
+    * The query is internally treated as CQL statement.
-    * __DO__ set the upsert query for processing __Tuple__ data type
+    * __DO__ set the upsert query for processing __Tuple__ data type.
-    * __DO NOT__ set the query for processing __POJO__ data type.
+    * __DO NOT__ set the query for processing __POJO__ data types.
 2. _setClusterBuilder()_
-    * sets the cluster builder that is used to configure the connection to cassandra with more sophisticated settings such as consistency level, retry policy and etc.
+    * Sets the cluster builder that is used to configure the connection to cassandra with more sophisticated settings such as consistency level, retry policy and etc.
 3. _setHost(String host[, int port])_
-    * simple version of setClusterBuilder() with host/port information to connect to Cassandra instances
+    * Simple version of setClusterBuilder() with host/port information to connect to Cassandra instances
 4. _enableWriteAheadLog([CheckpointCommitter committer])_
-    * an __optional__ setting
+    * An __optional__ setting
-    * allows exactly-once processing for non-deterministic algorithms.
+    * Allows exactly-once processing for non-deterministic algorithms.
 5. _build()_
-    * finalizes the configuration and constructs the CassandraSink instance.
+    * Finalizes the configuration and constructs the CassandraSink instance.

 ### Write-ahead Log